dh1tw/dh1tw.de/content/post/2019-07-27-diamond-mx-2000n-triplexor-measured.md

 ## Insertion loss (S21)

-I measured the insertion loss of the two MX2000-N triplexors in order to check the claimed performance and the variation between the two (identical) devices.
+I measured the insertion loss of the two MX2000-N triplexors to check the claimed performance and the variation between the two (identical) devices.
 All unused ports were terminated with a 50 Ohm load.